aboots/text-localization-in-audio/README.md

 # Text Localization in Audio
 ## Introduction
 Text localization in audio involves the identification and localization of relevant segments of an audio stream.
 This task is crucial in efficiently identifying speech segments that correspond to the words in a query text, thereby enhancing the search process.
-Text localization finds application in several domains, including retrieving old voice messages stored on social platforms and searching for a content in audio files such as tutorials or musics.
+Text localization finds application in several domains, including retrieving old voice messages stored on social platforms and searching for content in audio files such as tutorials or music.

 This repository contains code for a system that performs text localization in audio, along with the necessary data processing pipeline.
 The system works for both English and Persian languages and can be used for a variety of applications.
 Moreover, all large materials such as datasets and models are in [this](https://drive.google.com/drive/folders/1QglqVqjF8WGh3tPwKhQ9dAjRNNEnUKzs) Google Drive link.

-More details about the web-based demo can be found [here](https://github.com/NLP-Final-Projects/AudioTextLocalizer/tree/main/Web).
+More details about the web-based demo can be found [here](https://github.com/aboots/text-localization-in-audio/tree/main/Web).

 ## Data processing pipeline
 ![Data processing pipeline](https://drive.google.com/uc?export=view&id=1ft-GsTHrkBvOG39RcIg4hK-2pXWXOwuo)